aetperf/aetperf.github.io/_posts/2023-09-15-Calculating-daily-mean-temperatures-with-scikit-learn.md

 ## Load the data

-Let's start by loading the data we'll be working with.
-In this section, we read the dataset from the provided file path:
+Let's start by loading the data we'll be working with, downloaded as a CSV file:

 ```python